renerocksai/sublime_zk/README.md

     "img_maxwidth": 320,
 ```

+Note: If you like, you can define a preview size on a per image basis.
+See [inline local image display](#inline-local-image-display) for more information.

 ### Auto inline image preview
 If you want images displayed automatically right when you open a note, put this into the plugin settings: